craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- > 1 pound Darksteel (2.75sp / pound)

 #### Chaotic Gold
 A gold that devolves into elemental force when overly agitated.
-Traditionally
+Unable to fill the role of a traditional metal, Chaotic Gold has fills the niche of a reliable source of elemental chaos.

 **Ingredients**;
 - 8 pounds Gold (880.00sp)